AIG strikes upbeat tone as shares rise sharply

 From the first quarter of 2008 through the third quarter of 2011, AIG lost a total of just over $106 billion.
 Over that 15-quarter stretch it lost more than $1 billion in 10 different periods.
 But management said it no longer expects such losses to be routine.

-“The important thing to take into account here is, the reason they were able to take the deferred tax asset into the numbers is they believe and have confidence they can actually utilize those tax assets,” said Gloria Vogel, senior insurance analyst at Drexel Hamilton.

-“It’s not the number ... it’s just the thought that they can actually demonstrate profits,” said Vogel, who started coverage on AIG last week with a “buy” rating.

-AIG shares rose 4.8 percent to $29.32 in morning trade, their highest level since late July of last year.
-Over the last three months, the stock has gained more than 46 percent, nearly triple the gains for the broader insurance index.
+AIG shares rose 7 percent to $29.96 in early trade, their highest level since late July of last year.
+Over the last three months, the stock has gained more than 47 percent, nearly triple the gains for the broader insurance index.

 At Friday’s levels, AIG is also back above the U.S. Treasury’s $28.73 breakeven point on its 77 percent stake in the company for the first time in months.